Frequently Asked Questions - Rules and Regulations

 Players should not intervene with referee discussions.

 Players should not wait for referees to make calls regarding tags.
-If a player is tagged, they should call themselves out and leave the playing field immediately.
+If a player is tagged, they must call themselves out and leave the playing field immediately, proceeding to the designated elimination zone.

 Referee’s will each carry a blaster with an FPS ranging between 250 to 300.
-If a referee sees you get shot but don’t call it, they will shoot you until you call yourself out.
+If a referee sees a player get eliminated but does not acknowledge it, the referees will shoot the eliminated (or cheating) player until they proceed to the designated elimination zone.
 This allows referees to remain on the sidelines and not interfere with the active rounds.

 11. BLASTERS